partykit/partykit/apps/docs/src/content/docs/quickstart.md

 npm create partykit@latest
 ```

-Answer the prompts about your project's title, TypeScript setup, git repository initialization, and...
-That's it.
+Answer the prompts about your project's title, TypeScript setup, git repository initialization, and... that's it!
+Navigate to your project's directory, and explore your first PartyKit app 🥳

 :::tip[Create projects faster]
 To create a PartyKit project faster, you can pass arguments to the `create` command, such as `--yes` to skip all prompt by accepting defaults, `--typescript` to default to TypeScript, `--git` to initialize git repository, or `--install` to  install dependencies.
 :::

-Navigate to your project's directory, and explore your first PartyKit app 🥳

 ## Run a dev server